Lesser Antilles: The First Islanders

+Neolithic Period

+Archaeological findings, including Huecoid and Saladoid pottery, provide radiocarbon dates for Early Ceramic Age sites, pointing to an initial sphere of interaction between coastal South America and the northern Lesser Antilles that started around 400–200 BC.
+The discovery of Saladoid pottery in Puerto Rico and the northern Lesser Antilles is understood as a result of exploratory activities, cultural exchanges, and gradual migrations from the mainland during the Archaic Age.
+This process involved the interaction of local communities with established insular societies, creating a web of dynamic social relationships.
+However, debates and controversies has occurred over conflicting stratigraphic data, radiocarbon dates, and stylistic difference of the potteries.

 History after European arrival

 The Spanish were the first Europeans to arrive on the islands with the arrival of Christopher Columbus.
 In 1493, on his second voyage, Columbus reached the coast of the Caribbean Sea, where he sailed to discover several islands of the Lesser Antilles archipelago.
 He called the first island he discovered on this trip the Deseada.
 The Spanish claimed the island of Dominica and took solemn possession on the land of the island they called Marigalante.
 They then anchored next to the island they called Guadeloupe.
 Later they visited Montserrat, Antigua and San Cristobal.
 They then crossed the archipelago of the Eleven Thousand Virgins.

 Over the next centuries, the Spanish, French, Dutch, Danish and English fought over several of the islands.

 Pierre Belain d'Esnambuc was a French merchant and adventurer in the Caribbean, who established the first permanent French colony, Saint-Pierre, on the island of Martinique in 1635.
 Belain sailed to the Caribbean in 1625, hoping to establish a French settlement on the island of St Christopher (St Kitts).
 In 1626 the French under Pierre Belain d'Esnambuc began to take an interest in Guadeloupe, driving out the Spanish colonists.

 Martinique was mapped by Columbus in 1493, but Spain had little interest in the territory.
 Christopher Columbus landed on 15 June 1502 after 21 days of crossing with trade winds, his fastest oceanic journey.
+In 1635, Spain had ceded Martinique to France after 133 years of Spanish control that was once discovered by Columbus.
 On 15 September 1635, Pierre Belain d'Esnambuc, the French governor of the island of San Cristóbal, landed in the port of San Pedro with 80–150 French settlers after being expelled from San Cristóbal by the English.
 D'Esnambuc claimed Martinique for the French King Louis XIII and the "Compagnie des Îles de l'Amérique".